 Specialty Certifications & Permits — Companies that need specialized capabilities like cGMP-certified processing for food and pharmaceuticals can look to toll processors who have those certifications already in place.
 Trusting a GMP-certified toll processor not only saves time and money, but it guarantees quality standards and processes are already in place.

 Selecting a Custom Toll Processing Company

-Like selecting a vacation spot, the cheapest option may not automatically be the best.
+Like choosing a vacation spot, the cheapest option may not automatically be the best.
 Nor is the closest, necessarily.
 And selecting on reputation alone can leave out important aspects of the decision.

 Remember, the toll processor you choose could well be the final guardian between your product and your customer; they’re really your new partner in quality.
 It’s vital that you review quality assurance and quality control procedures.
-Process problem potential — contamination, off-spec material, overweight, underweight, late shipments — is already high, whether performed by an outsourced vendor or in-house.
-The ability to trace product from arrival time through departure time is really standard procedure for any worthy toll processor.
+Potential for problems in the process — contamination, off-spec material, overweight, underweight, late shipments — is already high, whether performed by an outsourced vendor or in-house.
+The ability to trace your product from arrival through departure is really standard procedure for any worthy toll processor.